 As it turns out, the hacker that set the breach in motion, Gnosticplayers, didn’t release any information to the public.
-Rather, he contacted Evite and asked for a mere $1900 in Bitcoin.
-That’s an extremely small amount, as data breaches of this size can cost companies millions of dollars in settlements.
+Rather, he contacted Evite and asked for $1900 in Bitcoin.
+That’s a relatively small amount, as data breaches of this size can cost companies millions of dollars in settlements.

-For some reason, Evite didn’t pay, and the hacker actually started selling people’s information on the dark web for a short period of time in the summer of 2019.
+Evite didn’t pay, and the hacker actually started selling people’s information on the dark web for a short period of time in the summer of 2019.
 The market he was selling it on then got shut down.
 We haven’t heard of any developments to this story ever since.
-Regardless of how this story ended, the stealing and selling of personal data on the dark web is always horrendous for all victims involved.
+Regardless of how this story ended, the stealing and selling of personal data on the dark web is always horrendous for all victims involved, as platforms like Genesis Market show.
 However, this will be the only data theft-related entry on our list, since we’re getting into the more… “police show” stuff now.